InbarAl189/Your-Dog-Trainer/README.md

 **Your Dog Trainer application for android, developed as part of Android course**

 The app provides a simple user interface, which allows you to schedule a meeting with your dog trainer.<br>
-You need to fill in the details of your dog, and add pictures of him.
+You need to fill in the details of your dog, add pictures of him, and choose date and time for your meeting.

 **Screenshots:**